 Address and opening hours

 Address: 5th Kotelnicheskiy pereulok, 11.
 Taganskaya (the Ring line) metro station.
 View Bunker 42 directions and visitor tips at our NEW site!

 Opening hours and excursions – by appointment.

 WOULD LIKE TO VISIT THIS BUNKER 42 DURING YOUR TRIP TO MOSCOW?

-Book a tour of Bunker 42 at our new website and SECURE THE BEST PRICE!
+Book a tour of Bunker 42 and SECURE THE BEST PRICE!